sdadas/polish-nlp-resources/README.md

 </table>

 \* L - the number of encoder blocks, H - hidden size, A - the number of attention heads <br/>
-\** Perplexity of the best checkpoint, computed on the validation split

 Example in Fairseq: